Emily-Keymon/Group-Project/README.md

 * What % of population is tested?
 How much does testing vary from state to state?
 * Was there any impact from the state shutdown and reopening timing on these five states?

+## Why did we pick those specific states?
+*  We picked Washington because it was the first state in the United States with a Covid-19 case.
+The rest of the country watched the nightmare unfold in disbelief.
+Where are they now?
+*

 ## References:
 * https://covidtracking.com/data/download
 * https://www.kaggle.com/fireballbyedimyrnmom/us-counties-covid-19-dataset?select=us-counties.csv